22219638_1473792396003111_8481297181559296331_o.jpg

 Sami have moved toward using traditional material and sustainable alternatives such as linen and wool, and away from commercial manufactured printed cotton fabric.
 The fabric used is naturally dye fabric by hand in small batches, creating plant dyed colors using historical techniques and dyestuffs to create a range of colors from the most lightfast and color fast plant dyes that have stood the test of time.
 The linen is GOT certified, and woven on vintage looms at Tuscarora Mills in Pennsylvania.
 The closures are often upcycled or vintage buttons.
 The zippers and hardware can be repurposed.
 Most of the embroidery floss is naturally dyed.
 The waxed canvas used is from Halley Stevensons, who have pioneered waxed cotton and weatherproofed fabrics since 1864 and who pride themselves on “responsibly sourced cotton and low impact manufacturing.”
 The waxes they use are fully biodegradable and inflict minimal environmental impact.
 The wool fabric comes from fiber mills in Ireland and Scotland.

 You can usually find Sami in the workshop working on a new design, playing with fabric combinations, dyeing linen or, embroidering designs.
 She always has the help of one or more of our adopted shelter pets!
-The shelves of her workshop are crammed recycled and vintage textile, found objects, upcycled trims and buttons, vintage books, eighteen hundred vintage fashion and needlework magazines, botanical inks, hand carved stamps, and interesting items we come across to add uniqueness to our bags..
+The shelves of her workshop are crammed with recycled and vintage textile, upcycled trims and buttons, vintage books, eighteen hundred vintage fashion and needlework magazines, botanical inks, hand carved stamps, and interesting items we come across to add uniqueness to our bags..
 The design wall is covered with sticky notes of new ideas.
 When the weather is nice, you can find Sami on the porch often lost in the rhythm of hand stitching.
 If you happen to drive by on a nice day, you might even see some of our freshly dyed linen blowing in the wind to dry or tending our dye garden.

 When not working on designs or stitching, you will find her engrossed in writings on material culture, including the tension between making and consuming in the early 20th century.
 She has previously taught a class on stitching and embroidering historical pockets at the Shenandoah Fiber Festival and was published in the Winter 2023 edition of Piecework Magazine.